syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/grid/EJ2_ASP.MVC/context-menu.md

 documentation: ug
 ---

-# Context menu in ASP.NET Core Grid component
+# Context menu in ASP.NET MVC Grid component

-The Syncfusion ASP.NET Core Grid component comes equipped with a context menu feature, which is triggered when a user right-clicks anywhere within the grid.
+The Syncfusion ASP.NET MVC Grid component comes equipped with a context menu feature, which is triggered when a user right-clicks anywhere within the grid.
 This feature serves to enrich the user experience by offering immediate access to a variety of supplementary actions and operations that can be executed on the data displayed in the grid.

 To activate the context menu within the grid, you have an option to configure the grid's [ContextMenuItems](https://help.syncfusion.com/cr/aspnetmvc-js2/Syncfusion.EJ2.Grids.Grid.html#Syncfusion_EJ2_Grids_Grid_ContextMenuItems) property.
 You can set this property to either include the default context menu items or define your own custom context menu items, tailoring the menu options to suit your specific needs.
 This customization allows you to enhance the grid's functionality by providing context-sensitive actions for interacting with your data.